brclar15/thesis/clark.md

 - look at these retellings in relation to each other, while preserving their integrity
 - examine how each breaks their work into episodes
 - compare these episodes across the various retellings
-- see a historial reuse of tradition stories
+- see a historical reuse of tradition stories
      - 	this intersection puts each retelling into a more complete context

 ----